GNOME/libadwaita/doc/migrating-libhandy-1-4-to-libadwaita.md

 default.
 Make sure your application works with it, or otherwise set the `ADW_COLOR_SCHEME_FORCE_LIGHT` color scheme manually.

-### Adapt to [class@Adw.SwipeTracker] API Changes
+### Adapt to [class@SwipeTracker] API Changes

-The [signal@Adw.SwipeTracker::begin-swipe] signal is now emitted immediately before the swipe starts, after the drag threshold has been reached, and it has lost its `direction` parameter.
-The new [signal@Adw.SwipeTracker::prepare] signal behaves exactly like `begin-swipe` was, and can be used instead of it.
+The [signal@SwipeTracker::begin-swipe] signal is now emitted immediately before the swipe starts, after the drag threshold has been reached, and it has lost its `direction` parameter.
+The new [signal@SwipeTracker::prepare] signal behaves exactly like `begin-swipe` did, and can be used instead of it.

-The type of the `duration` parameter in [signal@Adw.SwipeTracker::end-swipe] has changed from `gint64` to `guint`.
+The type of the `duration` parameter in [signal@SwipeTracker::end-swipe] has changed from `gint64` to `guint`.

-### Adapt to [class@Adw.TabView] API Changes
+### Adapt to [class@TabView] API Changes

 The `HdyTabVoew:shortcut-widget` property has been removed with no replacement;
-[class@AdwTabView] automatically installs shortcuts with the `GTK_SHORTCUT_SCOPE_MANAGED` scope, so they are automatically available throughout the window without the need to set shortcut widget.
+[class@TabView] automatically installs shortcuts with the `GTK_SHORTCUT_SCOPE_MANAGED` scope, so they are automatically available throughout the window without the need to set shortcut widget.